Figurative Art

 03

-While this current wave has brought greater visibility to previously underrepresented voices—especially Black artists, women artists, and non-Western perspectives—the renewed interest in the figure is not entirely new.
-In the 1990s, artists such as Peter Doig, Cecily Brown, Luc Tuymans, and Daniel Richter reasserted figuration at a time when post-conceptual and minimalist approaches still dominated institutional discourse.
-Their works combined painterly experimentation with psychological depth, cultural memory, and visual ambiguity, setting the stage for the wide-ranging figurative renaissance of the 21st century.
+While this current wave has brought greater visibility to previously underrepresented voices, especially Black artists, women artists, and non-Western perspectives, the renewed interest in the figure is not entirely new.
+As explored in Figuration After 1980, artists such as Peter Doig, Cecily Brown, and Luc Tuymans reengaged with figuration through painterly experimentation and psychological depth, expanding the language of contemporary painting.

 01